 The other thing I learned in that digital printing class is the importance of monitor calibration.
 This is the most basic yet most essential element of being able to predict the results of your print prior to having it printed.
 Without a monitor calibrated to same standard as your print lab / printer of choice then you're just going to praying that the print resembles what you see on your own monitor.
 Taking that printing class was probably the most useful class I've ever taken in my entire life because the prints I've gotten back from professional print labs have almost always been very close to what I expected to receive and met my standard if not exceeded.
 If not for that class I'd probably have had unhappy art buyers before figuring out what makes for a good fine art photography print.
 One nice benefit to test printing is that I've kept some to hang in my own home while some of the others have since found a new home.
 My living room and bedroom is currently filled with prints both on the wall and stored away.

 In recent times it seems like metal float mount prints have become all the rage at art festivals and some galleries even.
-To this day I have never been tempted to try one as I think they look incredibly cheap.
+Though I offer ChromaLuxe prints for sale they are not really my favorite substrate to print on.
+I find the float mounts to cheap looking but when mounted on an edge mount frame they look classier.
 What really caught my eye however is Lumachrome Acrylic Face Mounts and ROMA framed Fujiflex prints.
 Printmaking technology in the latter half of this decade has really evolved dramatically.
 So many options, so many contemporary presentation styles!

 With a renewed focus on revamping my print offering I've been doing a controlled test with different print types from multiple labs.
 Rather than just print random photos, I've largely stuck with test printing photos that I've printed before so I have a baseline to work from.
 For the remainder of this article I'm going to explain my test print methodology and my thoughts of the various print options.
 This article isn't meant to be a review but more of what my decision-making process is like.
 I'm not here to endorse any specific professional print lab but for disclosure I did receive a stack of free test prints and acrylic from Reed Art & Imaging based out of Colorado.
 I'll disclose those prints where relevant.
 Ok with that said here we go!